MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 ### Reverse proxy setup

-Currently this setup uses two reverse proxies: Azure Front Door and Application Gateway.
+Currently this solution uses two reverse proxies: Azure Front Door and Application Gateway.

 Azure Front Door is used to deliver the global load balancing between regions.
 This reverse proxy can help distribute the traffic if you deploy a workload to multiple regions.
 As an alternative to Azure Front Door, [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/traffic-manager-overview) can be used.
 Azure Traffic Manager is a DNS-based traffic load balancer, so it will load balance only at the domain level.